UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Electric delivery charges cover the maintenance of local grid infrastructure like poles, wires, and meters.

 Instead, a Transmission and Distribution Utility (TDU) manages the local poles, wires, and meters.
 They act as the physical network of cell towers that carry the signal to your device.
 You cannot shop around for a different TDU; the state assigns them based on your geographic location.
-If you frequently find yourself wondering, “what is a delivery charge on my electric bill Texas,” it essentially pays your local utility company to maintain that grid infrastructure, read your smart meter, and restore power during outages.
+The delivery charge on your electric bill essentially pays your local utility company to maintain that grid infrastructure, read your smart meter, and safely restore power during outages.

 When reading about your electricity bill, you might see the terms TDU (Transmission and Distribution Utility) and TDSP (Transmission and Distribution Service Provider) used interchangeably, but they both refer to the local company responsible for your physical power grid.